SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 to describe a graphical window.
 This class has two variable stored properties called ``width`` and ``height``.
-These two properties are explicitly defined to be of type ``Int`` and are set to the integer values passed in to the initializer.
+Because there is no natural default to a window's width and height, these two properties are explicitly defined to be of type ``Int`` and are set to the integer values passed in to the initializer.

-A class definition describes only what an instance will look like.
-It does not describe a specific instance.
-To do that, you create an instance of the class.

 To initialize a class,
 as with a structure,